-6.1.7 Cost and schedule
+6.1.5 Cost and Schedule

-It is anticipated that 1.5 FTE of engineering effort is required for the design of the carrier card board in years 1 and 2.
-In addition 1 postdoc and 1 graduate student will assist with assembly, test and documentation under the oversight of the U. Hawaii instrumentation frontier professor.
+It is anticipated that 2 engineers will be involved in the design of the carrier card board, at 1.5 FTE for year 1 and year 2.
+Full-time funding for 1 postdoc and 1 graduate student to assist in assembly, test and documentation is requested, under the oversight of U. Hawaii instrumentation frontier professor.
 Board fabrication and assembly costs are based upon those realized during earlier prototyping.
 After the pre-production a yearly firmware development engineering support is costed during the 2 years of production, and at a reduced level during commissioning.

-The estimated costs of the electronics upgrade are described in Table 6.2.
-The estimated costs for the replacement of the 220 ALD MCP-PMTs are described in Table 6.3 for the life-extended ALD MCP-PMT option and in Table 6.4 for the SiPM option.
-The estimated cost of human resources for TOP-based TOP FEE and L1 trigger work is 0.5 FTE (from base funding).
-Estimates of the costs associated with the new trigger boards are discussed in the TRG section of this CDR.
+The estimated costs of the electronics upgrade are described in Table 6.1.
+The estimated costs for the replacement of the 220 ALD MCP-PMTs are described in Table 6.2 for life-extended ALD MCP-PMT option and in Table 6.3 for the SiPM option.